 Everyone knows that he is a notoriously slow starter, and this could be the start of something big.
 At the end of the year, the numbers always seem to be there.

-Trevor Hoffman is a perfect nine for nine in save chances since coming off of the Disabled List.
-Even more impressive is he hasn't allowed a run, and has only surrendered three hits over that span.
+Trevor Hoffman is a perfect 9-for-9 in save chances since coming off of the Disabled List.
+Even more impressive is he hasn’t allowed a run, and has only surrendered three hits over that span.

 The past couple of seasons Hoffman hasn’t been a closer that has helped your ERA, but he is certainly off to an amazing start since coming over to Milwaukee.